Virginia Tech® home

 540-231-5335 | weinstei@vt.edu

-His dedication to new music has led him to premiere compositions by artists such as Mike Reid (“Tales of Appalachia” performed in over 150 cities), Richard Danielpour, and Hilary Tan.
-His jazz collaborations have included performances with Larry Coryell, Kurt Rosenwinkle, Dave Samuels, and as a harmonica player with Ray Charles.
+An advocate for electro-acoustic music, Weinstein has performed at the New York City Electro Acoustic Music Festival, the Splice Festival (Georgia), the Sonic Practice Now Festival (Ireland) Society of Electro-Acoustic Music in the United States and the New York City Electro-Acoustic Improvisation Summit.
+His dedication to new music has led him to premiere compositions by artists such as Mike Reid (“Tales of Appalachia” performed in over 150 cities), Richard Danielpour, John D’earth and Hilary Tann.
+His jazz collaborations have included performances with Larry Coryell, Kurt Rosenwinkle, Dave Samuels, the beatboxer Shodekeh and as a harmonica player with Ray Charles.

 • Cello, Bass, and Chamber Music